jamesoh3928/MoonRust/README.md

 ```

 where `input` is the current text to parse, and `IResult` is Nom's wrapper around a `Result`
-that, if the parse is successful, will return `Ok` of the input that wasn't consumed and an
+that, if the parse is successful, will return `Ok` with the input that wasn't consumed and an
 abstract syntax tree (described in the next section).
 If the parse fails, the function returns
 `Err` with a `ParseErr`.